 We will discuss why it’s important to take a prenatal vitamin and when you should start taking one.
-We’ll also consider whether they cause weight gain, and what to do if you’re experiencing sudden weight gain or other possible side effects from your prenatal vitamins.
+We’ll also consider whether prenatal vitamins cause weight gain and what to do if you’re experiencing sudden weight gain or other possible side effects from your prenatal vitamins.

 - There is no evidence to suggest that prenatal vitamins will make you gain extra weight.

 - Prenatal vitamins are important for proper fetal development and filling nutritional gaps for both mother and baby.

 - Benefits of prenatal vitamins include reduced nausea, fertility boost, and reduced risk of congenital disabilities.